vgali7/RAG-implementation/README.md

 <img width="605" alt="Screenshot 2024-06-03 at 12 59 09 PM" src="https://github.com/vgali7/RAG-implementation/assets/79680489/b8a603e5-7339-4309-8d17-db14d4c22f2c">

+LLM Chaining -

+The act of connecting an LLM to an external application (a RAG is an example where the external application is a data source)

+There are various LLM chaining frameworks

+		Langchain - good for prototyping due to its breadth and simplicity LLamaindex - excels at data collection, indexing, and querying, best for semantic search and retrieval Haystack - best for simpler search and indexing-based LLM applications AutoGen - best for multi-agent interactions, automation, and conversational prompting

 Semantic router -

 A super fast decision making layer for the LLM
  	Allows user to configure deterministic responses to specific triggers
 	Eg -> one input prompt can trigger a different set of rules for an LLM agent